Free Power of Attorney

 5. X____Banking Transactions

-6. To do any act that I can do through an Attorney-in-fact with a bank or other financial institution.
+6. To do any act that I can do through an Agent with a bank or other financial institution.
 This power includes, but is not limited to, the power to:

 1. Open, maintain or close bank accounts (including, but not limited to, checking accounts, savings accounts, and certificates of deposit), brokerage accounts, retirement plan accounts, and other similar accounts with financial institutions;